wari-sul/greed-bot/README.md

 # greed-bot
+A telegram bot utilizing Groq API for AI/ML based responses.
-Currrently in development.
+- Currrently in development.
 After testing, I will update the repo.